eliotwrobson/tqdm/README.md

 ### Monitoring thread, intervals and miniters

-`tqdm` implements a few tricks to increase efficiency and reduce overhead:
+`tldm` implements a few tricks to increase efficiency and reduce overhead:

 - Avoid unnecessary frequent bar refreshing: `mininterval` defines how long to wait between each refresh.
 - Reduce number of calls to check system clock/time.